✅ Real GDS-verifiable PNRs — verify on the airline's own website+91 91155 80911Mon–Sat, 10–6 ISTTrack reservation

 Booking before the decision only adds risk — it adds nothing to the application.

-The DS-160’s travel section is gentler than most applicants expect.
-Three fields do most of the work:
+The travel section is gentler than most applicants expect.
+Three fields do the work:

 • Intended date of arrival — the operative word is intended.
 Pick a realistic window and use its start date.